maartenpeels/PlugBotV3/README.md

 --------------

 ###Bot Automation
+####Local Storage
+*The bot will save all it's data.
+When you turn off the bot, and back on again, all the settings will be loaded, also the disconnect-log, user info, history etc.

 ####AFK Monitor
 *When a user is on the waitlist and is not active(sending chat messages), he/she will be notified 2 times, and will then be removed from the waitlist.